PoojaDaydar/Library-management-system/README.md

 # Library-management-system
-Library Management System implemented using SQL to manage books, members, employees, and transactions.
-Features include CRUD operations, summary reports, and advanced queries for overdue books, rental income, and member activity
+This Library Management System is built using SQL to efficiently manage books, members, employees, and transactions.
+It supports CRUD operations for maintaining records, along with advanced SQL queries for overdue tracking, rental income calculation, and usage insights.
+The project demonstrates key database concepts like JOIN, GROUP BY, HAVING, and CTAS to generate reports and summaries.
+Designed for learning and showcasing SQL proficiency in real-world data management scenarios.